Estimated reading time: 9 minutes

 You want to see the monuments honoring historic leaders and events plus the government buildings where world leaders convene and then get a little shopping done but you’re not sure how to fit it all in.
 Let the expert local tour guides of USA Guided Tours handle the logistics so that you don’t miss a landmark.

-Book a private or local tour for an insider’s look at the nation’s capital on the DC Highlights, Discover DC, DC Deluxe, Best of DC Tours, or choose from a dozen other themed itineraries.
+Book a private or local tour for an insider’s look at the nation’s capital or choose from a dozen other themed itineraries.
 You can even venture out to surrounding sights such as Annapolis, MD, Old Town in Alexandria, VA, or the Luray Caverns.
 Many tours include your entry into monuments or museums as well as luxury transportation.

 Washington DC has some of the country’s most famous attractions and museums, and just like the locals, you know that many of them are free to enter.